Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

-and the flop-over-byte ratio is
+and the FLOP-over-byte ratio is

-Therefore, shared memory bandwidth is the performance bottleneck of the kernel.
+Therefore, it is the shared memory bandwidth, not the FP64 compute FLOP/s, that limits the performance of the kernel.
 This is confirmed by the outputs from the Nsight Compute profile shown in Table~\ref{tab:cuda-core-kernel-ncu}: the metric ``L1: Data Pipe Lsu Wavefronts'' in the memory throughput breakdown hitting a $97\%$ percentage indicates that the kernel utilizes $97\%$ of the shared memory bandwidth.
+In contrast, in the same table, the metric ``SM: Pipe Fp64 Cycles Active'' hits only $14\%$.